 Your initial advice appointment will cost $185.
 As a guide, the cost of a personal financial plan can be up to $6,600, depending on the complexity of your situation.
 The average cost of comprehensive advice is around $3,300.
 The cost is based on the time it will take to create your plan, including the preparation of a statement of advice.

 What should I bring to my first appointment?

 Please refer to the checklist that will be included in the welcome pack posted to you when your appointment is booked.

 How will the advice I agree on be put into action?

 Putting advice into action in financial planning is known as 'implementation'.
-When your planner presents you with your agreed and completed financial plan, they will discuss implementation options.
-Some implementation may be required to be completed by you whilst other implementation work can be completed by Industry Fund Services.
-Your financial planner will explain the implementation process to you and who is responsible for which parts of the process.
+When your planner presents you with your agreed and completed financial plan, they will discuss implementation options and costs with you.
+Some people prefer to do this implementation work themselves, while others opt to pay their planner to do the work.
+It is your choice.